Drovosek01/awesome-hide-referrers/README.md

 Link shortening services also hide the referrer, but still, link shortening services have a different purpose, although they can also be used to hide the referer.

-I will try to find time and create a repository with serices to shorten links, but in this repository there will only be services that hide the referer and when using such a service, you can see a link to the site to which the transition will be made.
+I will try to find time and create a repository with services to shorten links, but in this repository there will only be services that hide the referer and when using such a service, you can see a link to the site to which the transition will be made.

 ## Lists of services and comparison tables